Welcome to today's edition of the Rush 24-7 podcast.

 Well, it's so expensive.

-That's why the simulators for another other reasons.
+That's why the simulators, for other reasons.

 What are your thoughts?

-You've heard of Occam's razor, right?
+You've heard of Occam's Razor, right?

 Yeah.

-Um my personal feeling is it might be the captain.
+My personal feeling is it might be the captain.

-And uh so I think what happened was the other pilot didn't want to go along with what the other pilot was doing, so they started fighting.
+And so I think what happened was the other pilot didn't want to go along with what the other pilot was doing, so they started fighting.

-And during that time nobody was flying the airplane.
+And during that time, nobody was flying the airplane.

-It started climbing, went into a stall, and then finally somebody got control and recovered the airplane at 25,000 feet, then it took off in whatever direction they think it took off.
+It started climbing, went into a stall, and then finally somebody got control and recovered the airplane at 25,000 feet.

 My personal feeling is the airplane is probably at the bottom of the sea.

-Now I need to ask you a question based on some of the stuff I've heard on television.
+Now, I need to ask you a question based on some of the stuff I've heard on television.

 For example, it has been all over television that if you take a 777 at 45,000 feet, the passengers automatically die.

-And I've been screaming at the TV, listening to people say this.
+And I've been screaming at the TV listening to people say this.

-Can you are you telling these people want us to believe it?
+Can you, are you telling, these people want us to believe it?

 You can't pressurize a 777 to fly at 45,000 feet.